-The existing profile was developed following a research programme commissioned by the Department for Transport.
+The existing profile was developed following a research programme commissioned by the Department of the Environment, Transport and the Regions.
 In the course of further research, which investigated 20 different tactile profiles using volunteers with many different types of disability as well as non-disabled people, it was found that the original surface could be modified so as to be less uncomfortable, particularly to people with arthritis, whilst remaining detectable to visually impaired people.
 This modification involved flattening the top of the original rounded blister profile.